Backup schedules

 Can I still control the device manually?

 Yes.
 You can always control the device manually from the dashboard or the device web UI.
-Manual control overrides the offline schedule.
+Manual control overrides the backup schedule.

-The offline schedule typically uses about 2–3 KB of device memory, which is negligible and does not impact performance.
+The backup schedule typically uses about 2–3 KB of device memory, which is negligible and does not impact performance.